SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 - date(datetime) UNIX timestamp to convert to local time

 ## ~today
-return datetime of beginning of the day
-Parameters:
-- timezone(string) timezone

 ## ~topic_cluster_by_content_id
 Returns topic cluster associated with a piece of content.